mehdihadeli/mehdihadeli/README.md

  </a>
 </p>

-> I’m a software engineer with 10 years of experience in developing and designing distributed applications built on top of cutting-edge technologies with interest in Microservices, DDD, Event Driven Architecture and Clean and Vertical Slice Architecture.
+> I’m a software engineer with more than 10 years of experience in developing and designing distributed applications built on top of cutting-edge technologies with interest in Microservices, DDD, Event Driven Architecture and Clean and Vertical Slice Architecture.
 I mainly develop using .Net, Golang and Microservices but would love to work with new languages and technologies wherever an opportunity presents itself.
 I have a passion for sharing what I’ve learned in my blog and github projects.

 ## Trivia
 - 📝 I blog here: http://dotnetuniversity.com/